anoadragon453/zeronet-debian/README.md

     cd zeronet-debian
     ./debian.sh

-The package can be tested with:

-    lintian ../zeronet_*.deb
+If the package builds successfully then any lintian warnings or errors will be shown.

 Installation
 ------------

-    sudo apt-get install tor
+    sudo apt-get install tor python python-msgpack python-gevent python-pip python-pysocks bittornado pip install msgpack-python --upgrade
     sudo dpkg -i zeronet_*.deb

 By default zeronet will be installed to **/etc/share/zeronet**.